 - To allow you to interact with others that use our Application or Page

 - To promote our Application, however, any specific information about you will be in an aggregated, anonymized form, and any identifying information about you will be removed

 - To communicate with you about new features

 - To update you about changes in our price or site

 Who do we share your information with?

 Application Partners and Third-Party Service Providers: We may share your information with third parties we have partnered with specifically for our Application and/or Fan Page.
-In addition, we may hire outside companies or third parties to help us manage, create, or maintain our Application and/or Fan Page.
-These parties are contractually obligated to keep your information confidential, and they will only have access to information that is needed to perform their job.
+We may also hire outside companies or third parties to help us manage, create, or maintain our Application and/or Fan Page.
+These parties are contractually obligated to keep your information confidential, and they will only have access to information needed to perform their job.

-Other Users: If you have given us permission, and if one of the functions of our Application and/or Fan Page is to allow you to interact with others, you are going to be giving us the ability to share certain information with other users.
+Other Users: If you have permitted us, and if one of the functions of our Application and/or Fan Page is to allow you to interact with others, you are going to be giving us the ability to share certain information with other users.
 However, we only share this information if you have allowed us to and if it is allowed by Facebook.
-We may also analyze how you interact with other users and then aggregate this information, in an anonymized form, to allow us to see how you use our Application and/or Page.
+We may also analyze how you interact with other users and then aggregate this information in an anonymized form to see how you use our Application and/or Page.

 Legal Uses: We may disclose your information if required by a subpoena, through any legal process, to comply with any law or regulation, or by request of any law enforcement agency.
 We may also disclose your information if we reasonably believe it is necessary to prevent harm or injury or loss, in any way, to us or any third party.

 Business Acquisition or Merger: If we are acquired or sell our business, we may transfer your information.
 You may contact us in the event this happens if you have any concerns with the transfer of your data.